 - Iron them to remove any Ultimate Chalk or wrinkles

 - Rinse with water if using paint through them

 If you’re like most quilters you’re probably tired of spending countless hours marking your quilt top.
 With the Quilt Pounce, it’s never been easier to do the most tedious part of making a quilt.
 Using a Pounce pad basically involves two steps.
 First, position the stencil where you want to transfer it and second, rub the Pounce Pad over the design to transfer the chalk powder through the mesh openings of the design.
 It really is that easy!
 See our frequently asked questions for more information.

 Ultimate Quilt Pounce Pad: Iron off white Chalk

 This is our most popular Pounce Pad, the chalk disappears with heat!
 Turn your iron on to Med-High.
 It also washes out.
 It’s actually tailors chalk in a ground-up form, it won’t build up on your iron or fabric.
 The adhesion to your fabric is great!
 It shows up on bold colors, dark's, and just about any solid color.
 Anything that has a white marble to it or prints that have white in them will make this chalk very hard to see, that’s when you would use one of our color chalks.

 Quilt Pounce Pad with Blue Chalk: Brush/Wash off

-Blue Chalk is for marking on multi colored fabrics, busy prints, etc. The chalk shows up well on dark's as well as lights.
-If blues are a popular choice of fabric in your quilts you may want to use the Pink Chalk.
+Blue Chalk is for marking on multi-colored fabrics, busy prints, etc. The chalk shows up well on dark fabrics as well as lights.
+If blues are a popular choice of fabric in your quilts you may want to use Pink Chalk.
 Sizing spray like Best Press or ordinary hair spray (aerosol) can increase the adhesion on fabrics when necessary.